 |

-Simple Steps on How to get the Highest CD Rates with FDIC insurance at the Best Terms from Banks and Credit
+Highest CD Rates with FDIC insurance at the Best

 Unions.

-Due to "the float" or time you are not earing interest when the bank has your money, the "best rate" may not be at the bank or credit unoin that pays the highest annual percentage rate (APY).
+Due to "the float" or time you are not earing interest when the bank has your money, the "best rate" may not be at the bank or credit union that pays the highest annual percentage rate (APY).
 This article tells you how to get the Highest CD Rates at the Best Terms from Banks and Credit Unions.
-To get the best overall CD rate: Step #1 Find the best (highest paying) CD rate from our Highest CD Rate Survey for the term of interest Print that list out.
-Then make a list of several banks and credit unions
+To get the best overall CD rate: Step #1 Find the best (highest paying) CD rate from our Highest CD Rate Survey for the term of interest Print that

-that are at or near the top before the next step.
-Make colums for bank
+that are at or near the top before the next

-name, telephone number, interest rate, term, float for new money, float
+name, telephone number, interest rate, term,

-for getting your money out and "effective interst rate" after you
+for getting your money out and "effective

 account for any loss to the float.

 After you find the best rates at a few places, go to step #2 Step #2 Find out if your money goes to work the day you deposit it.
 We've heard reports some banks take your money then ship the forms to another state and don't credit you with interest for up to 10 days.
 The best places deposit the funds into your account the day they take your money and credit you with interest from that day going forward.
-A rate may look great for
+A rate may

-a 4 month period but if they take 10 days after they take your money
+a 4 month period but if they take 10 days after

-before they credit you with interest, then your effective rate is
+before they credit you with interest, then your

 reduced significantly.